 b.
 Any included images must be high resolution (at least 80k).

 c.
-You poster needs to be mounted to a foam board (done by MSC, but you need to ask).
+You poster should NOT be mounted to a foam board.

 d.
 Contact MSC at 410.293.4028 or x35856 with any questions.

 5. Delivering your poster to MSC for printing: MSC tends to get rushed near the end of the semester so budget in ample time for meeting with the MSC graphics folks so you have time to incorporate their feedback.
 MSC officially needs your poster file at least 2 business days prior to when you want to pick up your completed posters.
 If your grade is riding on having the poster at a certain time (like a poster session), recommend that you get it to MSC a week prior to needing it.